emmettFC/selected-projects/plankton_vision/README.md

 ###### Coerce CATEGORY_GROUPED reference dictionary and frequency table
    ![alt text](https://github.com/emmettFC/selected-projects/blob/master/plankton_vision/assets/assets-no-group-coerce.png)

 For the files missing metadata, there is no manual way to resolve the missing numeric data, and so they have just been excuded from the analysis.
 In total there are 132,781 records of 1,990,900 with no corresponding entry in the metadata file.
+Files missing metadata

 ### Introduction